isa-ulisboa/greends-dms-exercises/dms_ex_12_join.md

 1. *Obtain the values of total standard production per NUTS2 for the year 2019.*

 To obtain the requested values, we need tha tables **production**, **region** and **region_level**.
- The statement would be like this, in the form of implicit JOIN:
+ The statement would be like this, in the form of **implicit JOIN**:
 ```
  SELECT
 	r.region_name , p.value_eur